Ark resource full access

 • Use Case: A dental practice where the agent handles bookings and FAQs, letting the front-desk staff focus on the patients in the waiting room.

-• The Difference: Low latency (sub-500ms response), human-like intonation, and robust handling of interruptions and accents.
+• The Difference: Low-latency response design, human-like intonation, and robust handling of interruptions and accents.

 2. The Inbound Growth Engine (pSEO & Content Agents)